-Database driver and connection information for Cyclone Activator is in a file named datastoreconfig.xml in [install directory]\[build number]\conf.
+Database configuration information for Cyclone Activator is in a file named datastoreconfig.xml in [install directory]\[build number]\conf.
 A tool is available for viewing information in this file.

 Use the database configuration tool only when the server is not running.
 When running, the database port is in use and the tool cannot connect to the database.